jishmachiraykal/Data-Structures-and-Algorithms-in-C-and-C-/trees/README.md

 * Internal vs External nodes of strict binary tree: e=i+1

 * n-ary trees: a tree with max n degree.
 It can be 0,1,2,3........n
-        Ex: If 3-ary tree having max og 2 children is acceptable.
+        Ex: If 3-ary tree having max of 2 children is acceptable.
 It should not be more than 3.
 In this case it is also a binary tree

 * Strict n-ary tree: every tree can have either 0 child or n children
         Ex: A 3-ary tree can have 0 child or 3 children